doclin-dev/doclin/extension/README.md

 # 🚀 Doclin for VS Code - Collaborate Like Never Before!

 Welcome to Doclin, your new favorite real-time commenting and collaboration tool designed specifically for software development teams.
-We're here to make your life easier when working on complex systems.
+We're here to make your life easier when working on complex codebases.
 We're always looking to improve, so we welcome your feedback - [Share Your Thoughts](https://forms.gle/dHpZAUf2qY4vsChZ8)

 ## 🌟 Features